ajsmit/R_courses/content/BDC334/chapters/04-biodiversity.md

 be gained or lost without replacement, and the community with the lowest `\(\alpha\)`-diversity is a subset of the richer community.

+According to Nekola and White (1999) on p.
+868, there are *two causes* of ecological distance decay.
+'Ecological' is key to the first cause---it is environmental filtering that results in a decrease in similarity as the distance between sites increases.
+We sometimes call this the **niche difference model**.
+Such patterns are typically visible along strong environmental gradients such as elevation slopes (mountains), latitude, or depth in the ocean, to name only three.
+It is also the dominant mechanism underlying island biogeography.

+The second cause of distance decay *sensu* Nekola and White (1999) involves aspects of the spatial configuration and context of the habitats, and some temporal considerations.
+Here, the evolutionary differences between species---specifically around those traits that affect their ability to disperse---are more at play and are the primary influences of distance decay rates that might vary between species.
+Let us first consider some properties of a hypothetical homogeneous landscape that create some impediment (resistance) to the propagation of some species (hypothetically species A, B, and C) across its surface, but which are less effective in impeding other species (D, E, and F).
+For argument's sake, all species (A, ..., F) share similar environmental tolerances to the prevailing environmental conditions, so one can argue that the niche difference model (environmental filtering) does not explain distributional patterns.
+Given a particular founding or disturbance event, species D, E, and F will in a relatively shorter time span be able to become evenly distributed (relatively similar abundances everywhere) across this landscape.
+But the less vagile (in terms of dispersal ability) species A, B, and C will develop a steeper gradient of decreasing species abundances away from the founding populations (resulting from, for example, adaptive radiation), and they will require a longer period of time for them to become homogeneously dispersed across the landscape.
+In this regard, historical events have a strong influence on setting up distributional patterns that can be mistaken for gradients, but which in reality exist because insufficient time has been available to ensure full dispersal.
+Studying the influence of such past events is called 'historic biogeography.'
+In reality landscapes are seldom homogeneous in their spatial template (e.g. there are hills and valleys), and variable dispersal mechanisms and abilities will interact with this heterogeneous landscape to form interesting patterns of communities, and the ecologist will have an interesting time figuring out the relative importance of actual gradients vs. those that result from evolved traits that affect their dispersal ability and which interact with the environment.
+And then there are the 'neutral theories' which I have not said anything about (but which are seen in the `\(\beta_\text{sne}\)` for of `\(\beta\)`-diversity).
+Biological interactions also affect community structure, and this too has gone entirely unaccounted for in this module.

 How do we calculate the turnover and nestedness-resultant components of `\(\beta\)`-diversity?
 The **betapart** package (Baselga et al. 2022) comes to the rescue.
 We decompose the dissimilarity into the `\(\beta_\text{sim}\)` and